jphaugla/spring-boot-redis-cache/README.md

 # Spring Boot Redis Cache
 This demonstrates spring boot redis cache.
 The main directory caches postgresql and the subdirectory *cassandra* similarily caches cassandra.
-The docker in the spring-cache application in the cassandra directory does not work as there is a failure in the connection to cassandra from java.
-So, if running in cassandra, use the local client.
-I think the issue is docker networking not working with cassandra driver.

 Context: